ALOS Satellite Sensor

-ALOSsatellite the Advanced Land Observing Satellite, renamed “Daichi” operated by JAXA (Japanese Aerospace Exploration Agency) shifted its operation mode to the low load mode due to power generation precipitation on April 22, 2011 around 7:30 am.
+The Advanced Land Observing Satellite (ALOS), renamed “Daichi” operated by JAXA (Japanese Aerospace Exploration Agency) shifted its operation mode to the low load mode due to power generation precipitation on April 22, 2011, around 7:30 am.

 The ALOS satellite onboard observation devices were found turned off.
 The satellite seems to have exceeded its life after five years.
 The power generation has been rapidly deteriorating, and cannot currently confirm power generation.